ShohamD1121/ShohamD1121/README.md

 ### <div align="center">Hey there, I'm Shoham, a Full Stack Developer!</div>

-- 🔭 I’m currently Learning Spring Boot and Java for backend development
+- 🔭 I’m currently Learning Kubernetes

-- ⚡ I’m currently working on an automated CourseGenerator App
+- ⚡ I’m currently working as a Full Stack Developer at the IDF

 - 🤝 I’m looking to collaborate on **Open Source projects**.